shanect7/video-game-tittle-screen-design/README.md

 ```
 .bg {

+    /* flex container for child elements (AKA: the buttons) */
+    display: flex;
+    flex-direction: column;
+    justify-content: center;
 }
 ```

-Note: The class 'bg' is a 'div' made in `index.html` to style in CSS
+Note: The code already in there will be used later to create our buttons

 To add our background, we will have to use the `background-image` property within the 'bg' class.